AM I AT RISK FOR SHINGLES?

 If you answer yes to one of the above, you may be at risk for shingles.

-If you have not had chickenpox before and you come into close contact with a person who has shingles (e.g. touch an open blister) then you may also be at risk of contacting chickenpox.3
+If you have not had chickenpox before and you come into close contact with a person who has shingles (e.g. touch an open blister) then you may also be at risk of developing chickenpox.3

 Speak to your doctor for more information.